 Don’t forget that you will need to contact your chosen peers, ask them if they are willing to take part and arrange a time for them to attend your event.
 Read more about peer review here.

 Also consider who you would like to nominate to respond to the self-assessment survey.
-This can be just one person in your organisation, or better still, a range of key individuals involved in the event’s production.
+This can be just one person in your organisation, or better still, a range of key individuals involved in the event’s curation or creation.
 Feel free to think broadly about the individuals who have contributed to the making of your event.
 In this way, self-assessors might include the artists, curators or marketing or education staff within your organisation.

 5. Data Collection